 - Eat raw, unsalted nuts and seeds, and fruit with skin on.
 For example, brown pears, under ripe bananas, apples, figs and kiwi fruit (with or without the skin).

 - Reduce animal and saturated fats and focus on essential fatty acids such as avocado, tahini, nut butters, and chia seeds added to oats or made into a pudding.

 Other Causes of Constipation During Pregnancy

 Iron supplements are commonly prescribed in pregnancy.
 Unfortunately, this type of iron can cause dry, hard, dark stools.
 If an iron supplement is recommended by your health practitioner, use one containing a well absorbed form of iron such as bisglycinate or amino acid chelate.

 Eating too fast can be a major cause of constipation.
 Ensure the eating environment is relaxed, and chew food thoroughly whilst breathing slowly.
 Smaller, more frequent meals are much easier to digest – especially in the later stages of pregnancy.
 Avoid overeating.
 Filling up until you feel 80% full is the general rule.

 When you are feeling constipated during pregnancy, it’s normal to want relief as soon as possible – but you should avoid over the counter commercial laxatives.
 They can cause more harm than good.
 Laxatives when you’re pregnant can irritate the gut which in turn can irritate the uterus.
 This can cause painful Braxton Hicks tightening, and can create a state of panic.
 Some are dehydrating, leaving you with an electrolyte and nutrient imbalance, and some can make the problem worse by reducing the tone of the bowel.

 Always consult a trusted health professional for further advice as required.

-If you would like further information regarding your specific needs, book an appointment today.
+If you’d like more information regarding your specific needs or would like to know how naturopathy for pregnancy could help you, book an appointment today.